Sambal Bajak - Multi Chili Relish

 - 4 candlenuts (Indonesian: kemiri), or sub with macadamia

 - 1/2 tablespoon shrimp paste (Indonesian: terasi), toasted

 - 6 tablespoon oil

-- Heat oil in a frying pan, then cook the chili paste until fragrant and turns into a darker shade.
+- Heat oil in a frying pan, add the chili paste and cook until fragrant, then add salt and coconut palm sugar and continue cooking until the sauce is thick and turns into a darker shade.

 - Turn off heat, let cool, then store the chili relish in a glass jar.
 This should keep for up to 1 month in a fridge.
 Always return to room temperature prior to consumption.

-- (*) I usually remove the seeds from Thai chilies to reduce the spiciness level.
-You are free keep the seeds for a super spicy sambal.
+- (1) I usually remove the seeds from Thai chilies to reduce the spiciness level.
+You are free to keep the seeds for super spicy sambal.